 Below, we will outline what to look for in an ERP systems and some considerations and tips for how to select the right ERP for your business.

 When choosing ERP software, the first thing to consider is whether the ERP has the modules and features your business needs.
 Most enterprise resource planning software can do many things, so make sure the system you choose is optimized for the functionality you need.
 You want your ERP system’s features to work for your business — you don’t want to have to adapt your business practice to the ERP software’s features.

 If financial services are a strong priority, for instance, make sure the ERP system you choose has robust accounting process features like general ledger, accounts payable and accounts receivable modules.
 Additional modules for areas like inventory and supply chain management are nice to have, but only if the ERP software first meets your organization’s critical needs.

 Comparing different ERP systems’ functionalities and features is one of the best ways to get a better idea of the return on investment (ROI) you’ll receive from each one.
 This process helps you break down what the systems can do and what value they would add to your business.

 Consideration 2: Integrations

-When you’re thinking about how to select the best ERP software, the next thing to consider is how well the ERP system integrates with other software your business uses.
-The most advanced ERP software on the planet won’t help you if it can’t send and receive data to other software platforms in your organization.
+When you’re thinking about how to select the best ERP software, the next thing to consider is how well ththe next thing to consider is how well the enterprise resource planning system integrates with other software solutions your business uses.
+The most advanced ERP software on the planet won’t help you if it can’t send and receive business data to other software programs in your organization.
 In fact, 59% of ERP buyers report that a need to boost data integration between different business processes is the reason why they’re looking for something new.